ANAct: Adaptive Normalization for Activation Functions: Experiments

 \subsection{LeNet5}

-First, We compare NReLU and NSwish against all baseline activation functions on LeNet5 using MNIST as the dataset.
+First, we compare NReLU and NSwish against all baseline activation functions on LeNet5 using MNIST as the dataset.
 We run experiments in 50 epochs 25 times for each activation function and use the same learning rate with SGD.
 Networks using Tanh, NReLU and NSwish are initialized with Xavier initialization; ReLU, LReLU, ELU \citep{DBLP:journals/corr/ClevertUH15}, SELU \citep{DBLP:conf/nips/KlambauerUMH17} and Swish \citep{hendrycks2016gaussian, DBLP:conf/iclr/RamachandranZL18} with He initialization; ReLU-GPN \citep{DBLP:journals/corr/abs-2006-12169} with orthogonal initialization \citep{DBLP:journals/corr/SaxeMG13}.
 We compare the mean and median of the accuracy and the number of models that fail to reach 98\% validation accuracy until the 5-th, 10-th, 15-th, 30-th and 50-th epoch.
-The parameter $\mu$ of all normalized activation functions are disabled in this experiment.
 Results are shown in Table \ref{tab:mnist}.

 Then, we validate how the relation between $\rho$ and $\rho'$ affects the convergence.
 Namely, how activation functions in a network satisfy property (i) influences the speed of convergence to some extent.